Indukilana/Final-Web-Project/README.md

 # Final-Web-Project

-TO create a full functioning website for a Hotel
+To create a full functioning website for a Hotel